DigitalLatin/dll-org/src/research/index.md

 1. Huskey, S. J. 2022.
 "The Visual [Re]Presentation of Textual Data in Traditional and Digital Critical Editions." _magazén: International Journal for Digital and Public Humanities_ 3.1. <https://edizionicafoscari.unive.it/it/edizioni4/riviste/magazen/2022/1/the-visual-representation-of-textual-data-in-tradi/>
 2. Huskey, S. J. and Cayless, H. 2022.
 "The Digital Critical Apparatus: Thoughts from the Field." _The Classical Journal_ 117.3: 340–358.
 3. Huskey, S. J., and Witt, J. 2019.
 "Decoupling Quality Control and Publication: The Digital Latin Library and the Traveling Imprimatur." _Digital Humanities Quarterly_ 13.4. <http://digitalhumanities.org/dhq/vol/13/4/000438/000438.html>
-4. Huskey, S. J. 2011.
-"Fragments of an Anonymous Medieval Commentary in a Manuscript of Lucan's _De bello civili_." _Mittellateinisches Jahrbuch_ 46: 91–110.

 ## Chapters in Books